Pinafore/fact-repetition/note.md

     - min distance (probably won't work)

 ## 03-27-2020
-- let's write a retention model using just several simple manual features in pytorch. then this will replace the simplistic `get_result`
-- in simulation, the probability of the card being correct should start with estimated from Roger's data then grow with reptition
+x let's write a retention model using just several simple manual features in pytorch. then this will replace the simplistic `get_result` x in simulation, the probability of the card being correct should start with estimated from Roger's data then grow with reptition

 ## 03-26-2020
-x dist_time is wrong, very large values x how come timedelta is negative? timedelta is negative when card.date is earlier than user.last_study_date[card.card_id]
-- check topic assignment, not just topic-word dist x maybe card date should be a field but not stored in DB, so is user date x flashcard should be renamed to schedule_request
+x dist_time is wrong, very large values x how come timedelta is negative? timedelta is negative when card.date is earlier than user.last_study_date[card.card_id] x maybe card date should be a field but not stored in DB, so is user date x flashcard should be renamed to schedule_request

 ## 03-25-2020
 x finalze LDA on Quizbowl
-- "point" and "10" are still in the vocab x improve debug string x make sure that commiting only at exit is fine x return schedule & update details via web API for debug
+x improve debug string
+x make sure that commiting only at exit is fine x return schedule & update details via web API for debug